jcc333/tempo-api-docs/concepts.rst

 over time and writing many at once, you can override it through a special timestamp field.

+Typically events are sent as JSON over HTTPS, but we also support MQTT and other protocols.

 Analytics
 ---------

-Analytics calculate specific metrics from the raw stream of input events.
+Analytics are the heart of TempoIQ--they calculate specific metrics from the raw stream of input events.
 They can filter for a subset of events, group into sub-streams based on data in the events, and aggregate values over time or across devices.